 - Support The Workers Collective: An international group of experts in disaster response, crisis psychology, high pressure decision-making and human performance, and health under conditions of extreme stress working to provide support to those on the frontline.

 - Psychology Tools: Providing therapists with access to high-quality evidence-based tools to ensure they can conduct effective therapy.

 - Academy of Medical Royal Colleges: Useful mental health and well-being resources for healthcare professionals.

 - AWARE Online Mental Health Programme: Useful resources for managing your mental during the outbreak.

 - Psychological Society of Ireland: Find a psychologist in your local area but using the Society's list.

 - Irish Association for Counselling and Psychotherapy: Find a counsellor /psychotherapist in your local area.

-RCSI in collaborated with our colleagues in the Royal College of Physicians of Ireland and the Forum of Irish Postgraduate Training Bodies have created a series of brief videos to support your health and well-being during the current crisis.
+RCSI, in collaboration with our colleagues in the Royal College of Physicians of Ireland (RCPI) and the Forum of Irish Postgraduate Training Bodies, have created a series of brief videos to support your health and well-being during the current crisis.

-How stress can impact doctors during COVID-19 outbreak – Dr Sara O'Byrne, Clinical psychologist and Clinical Director of Treehouse, HSE co-funded practice for trauma-informed services
+'The psychological impact of stress on doctors during COVID-19' – Dr Sara O'Byrne, Clinical Psychologist and Clinical Director of Treehouse Practice, a HSE co-funded practice for trauma-informed services

 - Aware: National organisation providing information, education and support for depression.